-Nehchalacho Rare Earths Project
+Nechalacho Rare Earths Project

-Avalon Advanced Materials Inc. re-activated its Nechalacho Rare Earths Project 100 kilometres southeast of Yellowknife, renewing its Land Use Permit and completing the perimeter survey of several contiguous mineral claims in order to bring them to lease.
+Avalon Advanced Materials Inc. re-activated its Nechalacho Rare Earths Project, 100 kilometres southeast of Yellowknife, renewing its Land Use Permit and completing the perimeter survey of several contiguous mineral claims in order to bring them to lease.
+The property is now comprised of eight mining leases totalling 5786 hectares.

-Avalon sampled in the area of the T-Zone and Tardiff Lakes Zones to begin assessing their potential for neodymium and praseodymium ("Nd-Pr").
+Avalon sampled in the area of the T-Zone and Tardiff Lakes Zones to begin assessing their potential for neodymium and praseodymium (Nd-Pr).
+A field program in September collected samples from historical drill holes for data on the Nd-Pr-rich bastnaesite mineralization.
 These elements are in great demand from magnet applications.
-Previous work by Avalon focused on the heavy rare earth-rich Basal Zone deposit, (2013 Feasibility Study).
+Previous work by Avalon focused on the heavy rare earth-rich Basal Zone deposit (2013 Feasibility Study).
 In the course of drilling the Basal Zone, Nd-Pr mineralization in bastnaesite was intersected near the surface in the Tardiff Lakes area, including grades up to 10.78% total rare earth oxides over 11 metres.

-As the area where the drill holes were sited is largely overburden covered, a biogeochemistry sampling program was undertaken to determine if the method could be used to define the extent of the near-surface mineralization.
+As the area where the drill holes were sited is largely overburden covered, a biogeochemistry sampling program was also undertaken to determine if the method could be used to define the extent of the near-surface mineralization.
+Additional samples of the bastnaesite mineralization were collected for ore-sorting process tests.
+In total, 41 drill core and rock samples and 80 biogeochemistry samples were shipped for analysis for rare earth minerals and lithium.